Collective Enfranchisement

 We are ranked by leading client guide the Legal 500 for our Commercial Property and Commercial Litigation expertise.

-Head of Property Litigation John Wagstaffe has been recommended by the Legal 500 for his property litigation expertise and is a member of the Property Litigation Association and the Association of Leasehold Enfranchisement Practitioners.
+Head of Property Litigation John Wagstaffe has been recommended by the Legal 500 for his litigation expertise and is a member of the Property Litigation Association and the Association of Leasehold Enfranchisement Practitioners.

 Speak to our collective enfranchisement solicitors